nedcloud-blackchain/USDI/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-Blackcoin More has a thorough review process and even the most trivial change needs to pass a lot of eyes and requires non-zero or even substantial time effort to review.
+USDI has a thorough review process and even the most trivial change needs to pass a lot of eyes and requires non-zero or even substantial time effort to review.
 There is a huge lack of active reviewers on the project, so patches often sit for a long time.